 This form of sedation is also ideal for patients who have difficulty keeping their mouth open.
 It can be also ideal for those who have a strong gag reflex that prevents them from being able to get dental work done.

 Someone will have to pick you up from the dental office.
 IV sedation is often only used for dental surgery that would otherwise be painful for the patient.
-If you are looking to simply reduce anxiety while at the dentist, oral or nitrous oxide sedation may be a better option.

 Is Sedation The Same As Anesthesia?